JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - The tab is selecting the wrong hashtag - I never used highlightedTrend to index the array #DONE
 - Add Refs and scroll into view #DONE
 - Clicking on them should open the search query for that trend #DONE
-- Separate trend page for expanded view of a trend and the posts containing those hashtags, this should just be a search query for posts containing that word if the user clicks the trend
+- Separate trend page for expanded view of a trend and the posts containing those hashtags, this should just be a search query for posts containing that word if the user clicks the trend #DONE